IIED at the UN Climate Change Conference (COP19)

 Speakers: LDC delegates and experts

 Least developed countries (LDCs) are the group of countries most vulnerable to the adverse impacts of climate change with the least capacity to deal with such challenges.
-This side event will highlight the climate vulnerability, impacts and the urgent actions that are needed from the LDCs perspective.
+This side event outlined the climate vulnerability, impacts and the urgent actions that are needed from the LDCs perspective.

 Rights, power and equity in the design of REDD+